nanoframework/nanoframework.github.io/content/building/cmake-presets.md

   - Allows you to specify whether System.Net support is available to your application.
 Default is OFF.
 - "API_nanoFramework.Device.Can" : "**OFF**"
   - Allows you to specify whether CAN bus functions are available to your application.
 Default is OFF.
-- "API_nanoFramework.Devices.OneWire" : "**OFF**"
-  - Allows you to specify whether 1-Wire functions are available to your application.
-Default is OFF.
 - "API_Windows.Devices.Adc" : "**OFF**"
   - Allows you to specify whether ADC functions are available to your application.
 Default is OFF.
 - "API_Windows.Devices.Gpio" : "**OFF**"